 Forget about the country’s bleak and gruesome past, savvy travelers have come to realize that Poland offers not just a rich history, but also stunning scenery and cool cities coupled with awesome activities.

-Warsaw, Krakow, and Wroclaw may be some of the best places to visit in Poland, but they are just tip of the iceberg when it comes to the best places to visit in Poland.
+Warsaw, Krakow, and Wroclaw maybe some of the best places to visit in Poland, but they are just the tip of the iceberg when it comes to the best places to visit in Poland.
 Take a look and you will discover why this Baltic nation is now one of the top travel destinations and it is visited by millions of tourists from all over the world.

 Warsaw’s residents lovingly preserved anything that survived the brutal Nazi invasion.
 They rebuilt their city, making it a perfect blend of historic opulence and contemporary designs.